austinbailey1114/Binary-Search-Tree/README.md

 class which contains functions insert(), getHeight(), findMin(), findMax() levelOrder(), totalSum(), leafCount(), treeSize(), searchData(), and sort().
  ### How to use it ###
- After using `git clone`, run the BinaryTree class and follow the console instructions.
+ After using cloning the repository, run the BinaryTree class and follow the console instructions.
 The console will build a binary tree by inserting the nodes in the order in which the user enters them.
 Then the program will print information about the tree found using the funcitons of the BinarySearchTree class.
  ### In Development ###